bicCluster/learning-cluster/README.md

 3. Don't overthink it.
 Just type in the commands, they are not script.
 4. If you cannot ping external resources on the inner machines, you can: 1) check if your server is able to ping outside or not; 2) check if the `dns-nameservers` is set in all four configuration files; or 3) check carefully the spelling of your configuration files.
 4) check `/etc/sysctl.conf` is well modified.
 5. When setting the iptable protection, make sure you don't block the SSH.
-6. When you are setting the iptable protection, if you want to set the REJECT all -- any any anywhere anywhere reject-with icmp-host-prohibited, make sure that you should first accpet the port 22 and port 8080, or you may lose the ssh.
+6. When you are setting the iptable protection, if you want to set the REJECT all -- any any anywhere anywhere reject-with icmp-host-prohibited, make sure that you should first accpet the port 22 and port 8080, or you may lose the SSH connection.
+After that, it might become very slow to connect through SSH but it can still use SSH to connect.
+So do not panic and be patient.

 ## <a name="install-hadoop">Install Hadoop using Ambari</a>